njackson1-code/myFitnessTrackerOnline/README.md

 It is no longer being hosted on the web due to the cost, but I created a demo video that goes through the contents of the site so that you can see.

-Please view the demoVIDEO.mov in the root directory to see the a demo of the website.
+Please view the demoMOVIE.mov in the root directory to see the a demo of the website.